-Bridlington offers some of the best beaches around with entertainment on the seafront to keep the children happy all day.
+Bridlington offers some of the best beaches around.

 1. Sewerby Hall